GiovanniSalmeri/yellow-mu/README.md

 The first option is to write a mathematical expression with a shortcut.
 Create a `[mu]` shortcut.
 Wrap the whole expression in quotes if there are spaces or quotes.
 Inside the expression use `%|` instead of `]`, and `""` instead of `"`.

 The second option is to write a mathematical expression with a code block.
 Wrap the whole expression in `` ``` `` and add the identifier `mu`.

+## How to cross-refer to a mathematical expression

+If you use a shortcut, add a label prefixed by `#` as second argument.
+If you use a code block, add after the identifier a label prefixed by `#` and wrapped in braces `{}`.
+The mathematical expression will be automatically numbered.

+To refer to an expression, use the label prefixed by `#` and wrapped in brackets `[]`.

 ## Examples